ryanq47/WhisperNet/Documentation/ObsidianDocs/Server/Plugins/SimpleC2/Endpoints.md

 GET
 Auth Required

-Contains the currently active FIlehost Nodes.
+Contains the currently active listener Nodes.
 Note that the primary key is the name of the node, so no duplicates here.
 These are just status updates

 ```